-The geology of the Los Pumas Project is dominated by volcanic rocks of the Huaylas Formation (Upper Miocene age) and the Lauca Ignimbrite (Upper Pliocene) as shown in Figure xx.
+The geology of the Los Pumas Project is dominated by volcanic rocks of the Huaylas Formation (Upper Miocene age) and the Lauca Ignimbrite (Upper Pliocene).
 These have been subsequently overlain by Pleistocene pyroclastics, andesites and dacites and sedimentary units including primarily pumice, ignimbrites and a mixture of acid volcanic rocks (dacites and rhyodacites).
-Six major volcanic centers are clearly visible from the Los Pumas Project with the closest being approximately 4km to the east
+Six major volcanic centres are clearly visible from the Los Pumas Project with the closest being approximately 4km to the East.